codiga/doc.codiga.io/docs/rosie/ide-specifications.md

 The `rulesets` elements list all the rulesets being used for the IDE.

+More information about the complete structure of the `codiga.yml` file in the [dedicated section](/docs/rosie/rosie-codiga-yml/).

 ### Caching strategy

 For each project opened in the IDE, the rules from the rulesets being used are cached.